kevL/yata/ReadMe.txt

 Clipboard
-- Export copied row(s) (exports the internal copy-list to the clipboard)
+- Export copied row(s) : F9 (exports the internal copy-list to the clipboard)
-- Import copied row(s) (imports any clipboard-text to the internal copy-list
+- Import copied row(s) : F10 (imports any clipboard text to the internal
-                        WARNING: No validity test is done on the clipboard text;
+                              copy-list WARNING: No validity test is done on the clipboard text; importing assumes that the text contains valid 2da-row data)

-                        importing assumes that the text on your clipboard clipboard contains valid 2da-row data)
+- Open clip editor : F11 (accesses the Windows Clipboard for viewing/editing -
-- Open clip editor (accesses the Windows Clipboard for viewing/editing)
+                          only clips in text format are displayed or handled)

 2da Ops